syncfusion-content/ej2-angular-docs/ej2-angular/grid/clipboard.md

 ## Copy to clipboard by external buttons

-Copying data to the clipboard using external buttons in the Syncfusion Angular Grid enables programmatic triggering of copy operations, enhancing usability, particularly for those unfamiliar with keyboard shortcuts.
+Copying data to the clipboard using external buttons in the Angular Data Grid enables programmatic triggering of copy operations, enhancing usability, particularly for those unfamiliar with keyboard shortcuts.

 To copy selected rows or cells data to the clipboard using external buttons, utilize the [copy](https://ej2.syncfusion.com/angular/documentation/api/grid/clipboard#copy) method available in the grid component.
 The `copy` method accepts an optional parameter `withHeader` (boolean) to include column headers in the copied data.
 This is demonstrated in the following example: